Slovak Evangelical Church of the Augsburg Confession in Serbia: Organization

-The church is grouped into four dioceses (deaneries): Báčsky (Bačka), Banátsky (Banat), Sriemsky (Syrmia), and German Seniorate, each headed and administered by a Senior Dean.
-The church counts in its geographically relatively widespread diocese 27 congregations and 14 branches (daughter communities).
-Currently there are 20 pastors, among them four women, as well as four Senior Deans, all headed and administered by the Bishop (Jaroslav Javorník, PhD., elected in 2020).
-The highest administrative and legislative authority is the Synod, which meets annually.
+The church is organized into four dioceses (deaneries): Báčsky (Bačka), Banátsky (Banat), Sriemsky (Syrmia), and German Seniorate, each headed and administered by a senior dean.
+It has 27 congregations and 14 branches (daughter communities), mostly concentrated in Vojvodina.
+Currently there are 20 pastors, among them four women, as well as four senior deans, all headed and administered by the bishop (currently Jaroslav Javorník, elected in 2020).
+The highest administrative and legislative authority is the synod, which meets annually.

 Theological education of pastors is provided at the Evangelical Lutheran Theological Faculty of the Comenius University in Bratislava, Slovakia, which also trains seminary students of the Evangelical Church of the Augsburg Confession in Slovakia.

+Outside of Serbia, the church has a single parish in Bosnia and Herzegovina, located in the town of Bijeljina.

-Relationships with other churches and organizations
+Relations with other churches and organizations

-The SEAVC maintains partnerships with the Evangelical Church of the Augsburg Confession. in Slovakia, the Evangelical Church of the Augsburg Confession in Slovenia, the Evangelical Church in Germany, and the Evangelical Lutheran Church in America.
+The Slovak Evangelical Church of the Augsburg Confession in Serbia maintains partnerships with the Evangelical Church of the Augsburg Confession in Slovakia, the Evangelical Church of the Augsburg Confession in Slovenia, the Evangelical Church in Germany, and the Evangelical Lutheran Church in America.

-The SEAVC is a member of the World Council of Churches (since 1963), the Conference of European Churches, the Lutheran World Federation (since 1952), and the Community of Protestant Churches in Europe.
+The church is also a member of the World Council of Churches (since 1963), the Conference of European Churches, the Lutheran World Federation (since 1952), and the Community of Protestant Churches in Europe.
 It is also a partner church of the Gustav-Adolf-Werk.

-Publication and media
+Publishing and media

 The church publishes approximately 2,650 copies of its monthly magazine Evanjelický hlásnik (Evangelical Messenger), 1,500 copies of its yearbook Ročenka, as well 17,000 copies of its calendar Evanjelický kalendár (Evangelical Calendar).
 On Radio Television of Vojvodina it has a radio show "Pohľady k výšinám" (Visions to the Heights), which is broadcast once a week.